rwarbelow/ruby-and-apis/_posts/2015-11-21-reading-from-csvs.markdown

 If you would prefer to access the data via symbols instead of strings, we can do that:

 {% highlight ruby %}
-people = CSV.read('people.csv', headers: true, header_converters: :symbol)
+people = CSV.read('people.csv', 'r', headers: true, header_converters: :symbol)
 people.each do |person|
   p person[:first_name]
 end